GuoBioinfoLab/STCAT/README.md

 # TCAT

 TCAT is an automated T cell type annotation tool for scRNA-seq datasets.
 It is based on CellTypist, a logistic regression classifier optimized by the stochastic gradient descent algorithm.
-We made some changes to CellTypist and developed this tool in conjunction with our tagger.
+We made some changes to CellTypist and developed this tool in conjunction with our marker.
 Models trained by CellTypist are used in our automated annotation process.

 # Install TCAT
-## Using pip
+### Using pip
 ```console
 pip install TCAT
 ```